OSF St Mary Medical Center Ratings & Violations

 The Illinois Department of Health evaluates readmission rates for patients who require readmission into the facility after being discharged due to a complication or unsuccessful transition to the family’s home or a nursing facility.
 In addition, the health department measures 30-day mortality rates involving patients who died within 30 days after being admitted to the facility.
 This data is collected by the Department of Health and Human Services and posted on their Hospital Compare website.

-- Pneumonia Patients Who Required Readmittance to the Facility within 30 Days after Discharge – 17 percent.
-This rate is nearly identical to the Illinois state average of 17.56 percent.
+- Pneumonia Patients Who Required Readmittance to the Facility within 30 Days after Discharge – 17.0 percent.
+This rate is slightly lower than the Illinois state average of 17.56 percent.

-- Heart Failure Patients Who Required Readmittance to the Facility within 30 Days after Discharge – 22.2 percent.
-This rate is nearly identical to the Illinois state average of 22.09 percent.
+- Heart Failure Patients Who Required Readmittance to the Facility within 30 Days after Discharge – 20.3 percent.
+This rate is slightly lower than the Illinois state average of 22.09 percent

-- Heart Attack Patients Who Required Readmittance to the Hospital within 30 Days after Discharge – 17.4 percent, which is nearly identical to the Illinois state average of 17.03 percent.
+- Heart Attack Patients Who Required Readmittance to the Hospital within 30 Days after Discharge – 16.4 percent, which is slightly lower than the Illinois state average of 17.03 percent.

-If you believe your loved one suffered harm from medical malpractice while a resident at NorthWestern Medicine Delnor Hospital, contact Rosenfeld Injury Lawyers now.
+If you believe your loved one suffered harm from medical malpractice while a resident at OSF St. Mary’s, contact Rosenfeld Injury Lawyers LLC now.
 Our reputable Galesburg attorneys provide legal representation to medical mistakes.
 We can ensure that all the necessary paperwork and documentation is filed in the appropriate courthouse.
 In Knox County, the courthouse is located at:

 200 S. Cherry St.